GideonBabu/Data-Structures-and-Algorithms-in-JavaScript/README.md

 - First Recurring Character
 - Reverse a Singly Linked List (refer singly linked list above on DS file)
 - Merge Sorted Array
+- Check if a singly linked list is a palindrome